SpicePayne/devops-group18/Use Cases/Use_Cases_All_Country_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to list all countries within a selected continent ordered by population so that I can compare population distribution per continent.
+As a Data Analyst, I want to list all countries within a selected continent ordered by population so that I can compare population distribution per continent for the organization.

 **Scope**
 World Population Reporting System